arav06/aws-fundies/aws-services-fundamentals.md

 As we go up by one size such as .large to .xlarge, the amounts of CPU and memory will increase

+Definitions for instance types can be found <a href="https://aws.amazon.com/ec2/instance-types/">here</a>

+.metal - Physical machine designated for us

 ### Storage

-#### Instance Storage
+#### Instance Store

 VERY IMPORTANT: IT IS TEMPORARY.
-NOT A PLACE TO SET UP A DATABASE/STORE LONG TERM INFORMATION ABOUT CUSTOMERS
+NOT A PLACE TO SET UP A DATABASE/STORE LONG TERM INFORMATION

 Physical disks which are attached to the hardware of the virtual machine